frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 He breathed.
 Gritted his teeth.
 Tried again.

-The second time, he made it.
+This time he made it.
 No grace, no heroics.
 Just a small success carved inch by painful inch.
 He moved like a man playing through a part once memorized: Sit.
 Wait.
 Stand.
 Wait again.

 He did not wince.
 Not loudly.